intltechventures/Lab.Architecture/Integration/EDI/README.md

 5010        | In Electronic Data Interchange (EDI), 5010 (specifically ASC X12 Version 5010) is the standardized format mandated by the Health Insurance Portability and Accountability Act (HIPAA) for transmitting electronic healthcare transactions.
-8020        | A newer X12 version, intended to support FHIR and other technologies ANSI        | American National Standards Institute ASC         | Accredited Standards Committee
+8020        | A newer X12 version, intended to support FHIR and other technologies ANSI        | American National Standards Institute AS2         | Applicability Statement 2; An industry-standard networking protocol used by businesses to exchange data securely and reliably over the internet.
+ASC         | Accredited Standards Committee
 CAHs        | Critical Access Hospitals
 CDC         | Center for Disease Control